Richard E. Moberly

 Professor Moberly teaches Employment Law, Evidence and in the Civil Clinical Law Program.
 He also coaches the Law College's award-winning Trial Team.
 In 2006 and 2011, he was voted the Professor of the Year by upperclass law students.
 In 2007, Professor Moberly received a College Distinguished Teaching Award.
 Also, in 2007-08, he received the Cline Williams Research Chair.
 In 2011, Professor Moberly was appointed Associate Dean for Faculty.

-Professor Moberly's research interests include employee whistleblower protection.
-He has published numerous articles on whistleblowing and retaliation, including an empirical study of Sarbanes-Oxley claims published in the William & Mary Law Review and an analysis of the Supreme Court's approach to retaliation cases, which was published recently in the Case Western Reserve Law Review.
+Professor Moberly's research interests include employee whistleblower protection and the law of secrecy.
+He has published numerous articles on whistleblowing and retaliation, including an empirical study of Sarbanes-Oxley claims published in the William & Mary Law Review and an analysis of the Supreme Court's approach to retaliation cases, which was published in the Case Western Reserve Law Review.
 He also has spoken internationally on whether corporate codes of ethics provide protection to whistleblowers and on the impact of the Sarbanes-Oxley whistleblower protections.
 In May 2007, the United States House of Representatives invited Professor Moberly to testify on his research and as an expert on federal whistleblower protections in a hearing before the Subcommittee on Workforce Protections entitled Private Sector Whistleblowers: Are There Sufficient Legal Protections?
 Look here for a copy of Professor Moberly's Written Testimony and videos of his Testimony & Q & A from the hearing.